m0kr4n3/java_mini_interpreter/README.md

-# an interpreter of arethmetic operations realized with JAVA
+# a mini interpreter of arethmetic operations written in JAVA

 It has 3 commands :
     let <variable> = <expression>